jkitsao/kitsao-blog/content/posts/10-interesting-tech-podcasts.md

 ![codestory image](https://codestory.co/wp-content/uploads/2020/04/twitter_header.png)

-This is similar to Indihackers but focuses on technical founders and their stories from code to profiteability
+This is similar to Indihackers but focuses on technical founders and their stories from code to profitability

 Founders talk about Their tech.
 Their products.
 Their stories.
 In a tech startup, how do you get from an idea on the back of a napkin to a fully functioning product?
 Code Story is a podcast featuring tech leaders, reflecting the roads they travelled and the products they created.